qwcsu/pscfplus/README.md

 polymer field theories) originally developed by Prof. David Morse and co-workers, but is improved with better numerical methods, less GPU memory usage and more flexible algorithms, and is extended to various discrete-chain models.
 Similar to the C++/CUDA version of PSCF, PSCF+ is written primarily in C++ with GPU accelerated code in CUDA.
+Please see the [user manual](https://github.com/qwcsu/pscfplus-man/blob/master/refman.md) for details.

 Same as the C++/CUDA version of PSCF, PSCF+ is applicable to mixtures containing arbitrary acyclic copolymers, and preserves all of the nice features already implemented in the former, including the use of